Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Coup De Grace <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/CoupDeGrace.png" Align=left width=7% height=7%>

-**Charges**: This rune has four charges, you regain all charges when you finish a long rest.
+**Charges**: This rune has six charges, you regain all charges when you finish a long rest.

-When you are about to deal damage to a bloodied creature you can spend two charges to make it vulnerable to the damage you deal.
+When you are about to deal damage to a bloodied creature you can spend three charges to make it vulnerable to the damage you deal.

 ---